Year 6, 2021

 d.
 Not coming to class

 g.
 Loss of appetite or significant weight gain

 i.
 Withdrawing from family or friends

 j.
 Drinking more alcohol than usual, or using illicit drugs

 k.
 Decreasing academic performance

 l.
 Significant personality change

 m.
 Physical symptoms such as headaches, digestive issues, nausea, muscle tension, loss of energy

 There’s a quote that says ‘before you can give someone a hand up, you’ve got to get up there first’.
 How on earth are we supposed to help people in our careers if we’ve got nothing left to give?
 The key trick to surviving med school is making sure we make the trip.
-Take time for YOU amongst all the craziness, and don’t forget to breath – there’s always time to breath.
+Take time for YOU amongst all the craziness, and don’t forget to breathe – there’s always time to breathe.